+'''

 VARNAME=VALUE

+'''

 A variable is accessed with \$ (VARNAME).
 To change the extension of all files listed in a variable the substitute command is used.
-The syntax is

-NEWVAR = \${OLDVAR:.old=.new}

-This replaces the extension of every file ending with .old in OLDVAR to .new and stores the list to NEWVAR.
-This is normally used to create a list of object files form the list of source files.
+The syntax is form the list of source files.
 Additionally, one can define conditional variables.
 In this case the value is only set if the variable does not already exist.
 This is helpful if the user should be able to set options when he invokes make.
-A conditional variable is set by make VAR=BAR the variable VAR contains "BAR".
+A conditional variable is set by

+'''

+NEWVAR = ${OLDVAR:.old=.new}

+'''

+This replaces the extension of every file ending with .old in OLDVAR to .new and stores the list to NEWVAR.
+This is normally used to create a list of object files

+'''

 VAR?=FOO

+'''

-If ${\tt make}$ is called without any argument then ${\tt VAR}$ will contain "FOO", if make is called like
+If make is called without any argument then VAR will contain "FOO", if make is called like the variable VAR contains "BAR".